tony-waters/tony-waters.github.io/_posts/2026-09-01-resilience4j-rate-limiter.md

 Second, the rate-limiting state in this prototype exists only within a single application instance.
 In a distributed deployment with multiple replicas, each instance will maintain its own independent view of the request quota.

-The following sections look at both problems in more detail.
+I want to consider both of these problems in (just a little) more detail.

 ### Problem #1: Transaction Boundary Problem